-“One of the few organisations that provide critical views to challenge the orthodoxy of service providers to highlight gaps in services & champion equality.”
+“One of the few organisations that provide critical views to challenge the orthodoxy of service providers to highlight gaps in services and champion equality.”

 “Invaluable and a fantastic resource.
 Jewel in the crown for Liverpool’s Mental Health community.
 Quite unbelievable the amount of work they actually achieve with such a relatively small staff.
 Dedicated and always open to ideas.”